thinkC/terraform-spotify/README.md

 ## Update the main.tf file

-### Create a playlist by searching for the Song ID
+## Create a playlist by the Song ID
+Next we update the main.tf file so that we can create a Spotify playlist by songs IDs.

 Below script searches two songs by there IDs.

 ```bash